3ssalunke/videoverse/README.md

 You can import the provided Postman JSON file into Postman to explore and test the API endpoints.

-## Example Usage

-For detailed instructions on how to interact with the API, refer to the Postman collection that accompanies this project.

 ## References

 ### 1. **Prisma Documentation**